mel-ho/FitFeet/README.md

 - PERN stack
 - Material UI (https://mui.com/)

 ## Future Improvements
 - Improve recommendation algorithm.
 Currently due to a lack of time, it is only based on matching user to other users with similar feet lenght
+- Improvements to user signup and input data flow.
-- Payment integration when user orders a shoe
+- Payment integration when user orders a shoe.
+Adding cost and retail price for shoes. plus integration with 3rd party payment gateway.
+- Logout is just a redirect to the front page and not a proper logout that prevents the user from going back in